MrDesjardins/dataaccessgateway/readme.md

 ### Fetch Web

 The fetch web is a side function that allows to always returns the response from the web.
 However, it still stores the result into the caches.
 It allows to be 100% to get the result from the web while allowing other calls that leverage the cache to use the response.
+It also benefits of the on-going request feature which avoid multiple identical request to be performed at the same time reducing duplicate request.
 The function is connected to the `logInfo` allowing to keep track of the source of the information.

 ![alt text](https://github.com/MrDesjardins/dataaccessgateway/raw/master/images/fetchWebFlowDiagram.png "Fetch Web Flow Diagram")